agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 ---
 layout: chapter
 title: Reasoning about agents
-description: Overview of inverse planning / IRL.
-WebPPL examples of inferring utilities and beliefs from choices (online and batch).
+description: Overview of Inverse Reinformcent Learning.
+WebPPL examples of inferring utilities and beliefs from choices in Gridworld and Bandits.
 is_section: true
 ---